 Roughly 140 trees will be removed from the construction site, and an estimated 100 trucks will be at the site every day for almost two years.

 “The reason so many LA citizens are opposed to this project is because it creates a horrible precedent for LA — a private bridge over a scenic roadway, excavation and construction far in excess of hillside limits, destruction of rare oak and walnut woodland, and 160 daily truckloads for nine to 12 months in an already terribly congested commuter roadway,” Boyd said.

 However, the administration said claims made by Save Coldwater Canyon!, the main neighbor group opposing the project, over the environmental impact of the parking garage are exaggerations and that there will be a net increase of 400 trees once the garage in completed.

 Commons expects that the opponents’ concerns about traffic, environmental impact, and increased school enrollment will be addressed in the public hearings.

-Seventy eight percent of students said the school needs to do more work to reduce its carbon footprint, and Tuchman said, in the end, Harvard-Westlake will be able to begin work on the garage despite any environmental fallout.
+But Tuchman said Harvard-Westlake will ultimately be able to begin work on the garage despite any environmental fallout.

 “Honestly, I don’t think anyone or anything can stop [Harvard-Westlake],” Tuchman said.
 “The school will do what it wants regardless of it hurting the environment.”